* Apple down after Needham downgrade

 “Tensions in Middle East raise concerns for investors following what has been a really great period in markets,” said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.
 “Certainly, some are using this as a reason to step back a little bit.”

-Brent crude futures topped $70 per barrel after Trump also threatened to impose sanctions on Iraq if U.S. troops were forced to withdraw from the country.
+The energy index rose 0.3% as Brent crude futures topped $70 per barrel after Trump also threatened sanctions on Iraq if U.S. troops were forced to withdraw from the country.

-The latest geopolitical concerns have added to fears of anemic earnings growth and a less supportive Federal Reserve derailing the longest bull run in U.S. equities.
+The latest geopolitical concerns have added to fears that anemic earnings growth and a less supportive Federal Reserve could derail the longest bull run in U.S. equities in 2020.

 “Until we get to the next earnings season, absent any big news, investors are probably reluctant to commit a lot of new capital at these levels, but are also not interested in pulling back, which leaves markets a bit range-bound,” said Meckler.